KooperL/marketo-developer.en/help/rest-api/field-types.md

 ---
-title: "Field Types"
+title: Field Types
 feature: REST API
-description: "A list of Marketo field types"
+description: A list of Marketo field types
+exl-id: a0ba9e02-ed42-4be3-9cdd-a97fee9a726e
 ---
 # Field Types

 Here is a description of field types in Marketo.
 Additional information about field types can be found [here](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/field-management/custom-field-type-glossary).
 Additional information about field type limits can be found [here](https://nation.marketo.com/t5/knowledgebase/tkb-p/support_solutions-documents).